bruvellu/cephalic-furrow/3-text/furrow.md

 Indeed, when we added a delay to the formation of mitotic domains, the cephalic furrow is more effective in preventing ectopic folding even for lower $\kappa_o^{CF}$ values and for greater percentages of germ band extension ({@fig:model}g,h, {@fig:cf-sweep}b).
 Ectopic folds only form in the posterior region near the germ band tip, a position notably similar to where the dorsal folds form in the *Drosophila* embryo *in vivo*.

-Taken together, our physical model provides a theoretical basis that an early pre-patterned invagination can effectively absorb compressive stresses in the tissue preventing mechanical instabilities in the embryo epithelium during gastrulation.
+Taken together, our physical model provides a theoretical basis that an early patterned invagination can effectively absorb compressive stresses in the tissue preventing mechanical instabilities in the embryo epithelium during gastrulation.

 <!--TODO: Timing effectiveness is not exemplified in the last panel-->